-Recent estimates show that there are now roughly 1.8 million multigenerational households in the UK and its unsurprising with its benefits such as combating loneliness, reducing the cost of care and effectively childcare under the same roof.
+In this blog, we will explore the question “What is multi-generational living” and discover the benefits it brings the families living this way.
+Recent estimates show that there are now roughly 1.8 million multi-generational households in the UK and its unsurprising with its benefits such as combating loneliness, reducing the cost of care, and effectively childcare under the same roof.
 Furthermore, Covid 19 heightened our sense of family and the need to be near our loved ones.

-It was intriguing to see the results taken from this research on what people perceived the benefits of multigenerational living would be against the reality.
+It was intriguing to see the results taken from this research and the perceived benefits of multi-generational living against reality.

-The Pros within this survey included help with childcare, contribution to the bills, shared financial responsibility, help with household tasks plus positives that would assist with the family dynamic such as, better family communication, more trust in the family and a closer family bond.
+The Pros within this survey included help with childcare, contribution to the bills, shared financial responsibility, and help with household tasks plus positives that would assist with the family dynamic such as better family communication, more trust in the family, and a closer family bond.

 |Perception (Respondents not from multigenerational family homes)||Reality (Respondents from multigenerational homes)|